fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 ## How to Build Effective Onboarding Programs for Junior Developers?
 ## How to Optimize Codebases for Easier Onboarding of New Developers?
 ## What Are the Challenges of Onboarding Developers in Complex Projects?
+## What Are the Benefits of Creating a Developer-Friendly Onboarding Process?
+## What Are the Risks of Not Prioritizing Developer Onboarding?
+## What Are the Risks of Ignoring Developer Onboarding Processes?